 “I also use chapstick.
 No one’s ever noticed.
 The key is ‘my face, but better’ no-makeup makeup.
 Go for it.
 Be your best.
 And if you want to look made-up, that’s okay, too.”

 Really, the only problem with men wearing makeup is that most of us have little knowledge about what to use, let alone how to use it.
 If I were left alone to apply my own makeup, I’d almost certainly leave the bathroom looking like a literal clown, so I asked Dylan to walk me through the basics.

 “The misconception that makeup needs to be a full face of your mom’s makeup in the 80s is no longer,” he explains.
 “Lighter products can replicate the look of healthy skin and enhance your overall appearance, highlighting the good and minimizing what’s not so good without looking obvious.”
-In fact, Dylan says, one large makeup brand recently launched a full line of men’s makeup to help dudes make purchases that better fit their needs.
+In fact, Dylan says, at least one large makeup brand has launched a full line of men’s makeup to help dudes make purchases that better fit their needs.

 As for what those purchases might look like, Dylan says, “A few guy-friendly essentials would be items like a concealer to hide any blemishes and maybe lighten dark circles, a matte bronzer for a nice, shine-free glow, and perhaps for skin that needs a bit more help, a tinted moisturizer to help even the skin tone and lessen the appearance of blemishes.”

 If you have literally no idea what you’re doing, feel free to ask around at your local cosmetics store.
 “Express your concerns and goals — what you’d like to conceal or emphasize — and the sales associates or makeup artists will steer you in the right direction,” Dylan emphasizes.
 “I can almost guarantee you won’t be the first guy to ask, and they’ll certainly know which products will work best and look the most natural.”